Frequently Asked Questions

 Are pets allowed?

 Yes.
+Dogs Only, no other pets are allowed.
 HOWEVER, THIS IS NOT A DOG PARK AND WE DO NOT DOG SIT.
 We do not want “Packs of dogs” running around.
 2 dogs per group is all that is allowed.
 Please be responsible.
 We love our animals and we assume you do also.
 There are so few places where people can still travel to and be free with their pets.
 Don’t turn this into one of the places where pets aren’t allowed.
 If you know your pet is mean, or has attacked other animals or people, do not bring it here.
 Any dogs that continue to bark all night long and are a nuisance to others will be asked to leave with their owners.
+Read the Camp Rules for more info.

 Are RV’s or trailer campers allowed?

-With restrictions, Yes.
-There are no hookups for RV’s.
-One RV per reservation.
-NO RV’s are allowed to cross the culvert or drive onto the gravel bar.
-RV’s must park on the “High Ground”.
+Yes, with restrictions.
+There are no water or waste hookups for RV’s.
+We now have 2 electric sites with 50A/30A/110v outlets.
+Small-medium sized self contained RV may park on the gravel bar.
+Only (1) RV/Camper is allowed for each of the electric sites.
+No large RV’s are allowed to cross the culvert or drive onto the gravel bar.
+Larger RV’s must park on the “High Ground”.
 No dumping any waste, including gray water.
 Natural Falls State Park has an RV hookup for a small fee.
-Read our Services Page/Camping for more info.
+Read our Camping page for more info.
+Email us if you need clarification.

 Can I launch my own boat from HWC or takeout at HWC?